 Where to Retire in Pittsburgh and Home Prices

 The North Side is residential and has many architecturally interesting homes, along with many of the city’s popular attractions.
 The East End is home to the city’s universities and colleges and combines a noticeable student presence with homes for the very wealthy (in Shadyside and Squirrel Hill).
 The West End’s Mt.
 Washington features the Incline, a ride that showcases a great view of the city.
 There are a number of ethnic neighborhood, including the famous Hill District (African American).
 There are many lovingly restored homes in neighborhoods.
 There are active communities in the area (see links at right).
-According to City-Data.com, the median selling prices of a home in Pittsburgh was $125,400 and considers it a "Very Hot Market" in late 2017.
+According to Zillow, the median home value in Pittsburgh was $125,400 and considers it a "Very Hot Market" in late 2017.

 What is special about Pittsburgh